 He could also be deliberately testing you to see if you’re feeling the same way as him.

 He’s going to ask you to marry him, just yet, but maybe he’s testing the waters to see if marriage is something you see in your future.

-The same goes for kids, or moving out of the city, or travelling abroad.
+The same goes for kids, moving out of the city, or traveling abroad.

 If he talks about these being things he might like to do, he’s hoping you’ll make it clear that they’re things you’d like too.

 6. He doesn’t play games